 Boot fees cannot be transferred to a student account.
-All other parking fines must be paid at the Cashier’s Office in University Hall Room 018.
+All other parking fines must be paid in the Accounting Office in University Hall Room 018.
 Unpaid fines will be transferred to the student’s account with a $5 posting fee per citation.

 Improperly removing a boot may damage a vehicle as well as the boot and may result in criminal and OWU conduct charges.
 Vehicle boots are to be removed only by Public Safety Department personnel.